Add a Jira Software Data Center source

 When configuring the source, you must use the credentials of a native Jira Software user.
 Users managed by other identity providers such as Google aren’t supported.

-Add or edit a Jira Software Server source
+Add a Jira Software Data Center source

 Tip